 - Pessimistic timing

 If you’re able to adjust the schedule to meet the project’s deadline, you can use resource leveling.
-To adjust a schedule using resource leveling, divide or merge activities according to the resources’ availability, so there are no under- or overutilized team members.
+To modify a schedule using resource leveling, divide or merge activities according to the resources’ availability, so there are no under- or overutilized team members.

 Measuring & Reporting